Steward and the King, The

 "He is five years older, and would protect me still," Faramir laughed.
 "We look much alike, except I'm a bit stretched," he demonstrated with his hands, "I'm taller but he is broader … and a stone's weight heavier.
 We both have swords," he pointed to his quiver, "but I'm better with a bow."

-Later Legolas spoke to Faramir alone, remembering the conversation in Moria.
-“You wish Aragorn to come to your city, but you also fear it.”
+Later Legolas spoke to Faramir, remembering the conversation in Moria which had puzzled him.
+"You wish Aragorn to come to your city, but you also fear it."

 "It is taught by scholars in Gondor that the sons of the last king in the north died with him in battle, even as the last king of Gondor died heirless."